amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 ***362 POLITICAL THEORY / June 2004***

 thing.
-Nonidentity is what is “heterogeneous” to all concepts, and it presents

-itself as a painful and nagging sense that something’s being forgotten or left

-out—despite the vigilance of one’s attentiveness to the thing or the degree of

-one’s conceptual refinement.
-Adorno devises a “negative dialectics” as a way

-of honing in on this nonidentity, which, he insists, can never be grasped fully

-orreconciled with us. examine negative dialectics in what follows because it

-offers an alternative way of conceiving the nonhuman (not as thing-power

-but as nonidentity), and because it offers a contending model of what moti- . vates ethical action (not fascination with a vital material world but the painful

-experience of an absent absolute).
+Nonidentity is what is “heterogeneous” to all concepts, and it presents itself as a painful and nagging sense that something’s being forgotten or left out—despite the vigilance of one’s attentiveness to the thing or the degree of one’s conceptual refinement.
+Adorno devises a “negative dialectics” as a way of honing in on this nonidentity, which, he insists, can never be grasped fully or reconciled with us.
+I examine negative dialectics in what follows because it offers an alternative way of conceiving the nonhuman (not as thing-power but as nonidentity), and because it offers a contending model of what motivates ethical action (not fascination with a vital material world but the painful experience of an absent absolute).

 Adorno attempts to deploy the negativity of nonidentity—its discomfiting static buzz—to chasten the human urge to master the world.
-Negative dialec- tics is a style of thinking, a pedagogy really, designed to remind us that “objects do not go into their concepts without leaving a remainder’® but, more importantly, to teach us how to stop raging against that nonidentty, against, that is, a world that refuses to offer the “reconcilement’—between concept and thing, self and other, nature and culture—that we (are said to) desire, (For the thing-power materialist, the desire for “reconcilement” may
+Negative dialectics is a style of thinking, a pedagogy really, designed to remind us that “objects do not go into their concepts without leaving a remainder’® but, more importantly, to teach us how to stop raging against that nonidentity, against, that is, a world that refuses to offer the “reconcilement’—between concept and thing, self and other, nature and culture—that we (are said to) desire, (For the thing-power materialist, the desire for “reconcilement” may